Mind the gap: Challenges of deep learning approaches to Theory of Mind: Introduction

 ToM is an essential ability of humans to infer the mental states of others, such as, for example, their perceptual states, beliefs, knowledge, desires, or intentions (for review \cite{apperly2010mindreaders,heyes2014cultural, tomasello2014natural, wellman2014making}).
-For instance, one crucial milestone for ToM in human children is whether they understand that a person can have a false belief, i.e., the person believes that something is the case although in reality it is not \cite{siegal2008marvelous, wellman2014making}.
-However, as we will discuss below, acquiring ToM is not equivalent to passing a false-belief task, but rather is a complex skill that takes years to develop in humans \cite{tomasello2014natural, wellman2014making, wellman2020reading}.
+It is a field that has been studied extensively \cite{wellman2001meta, wellman2014making, rakoczy2022foundations}, with thousands of research articles having investigated different aspects of ToM, its development \cite{apperly2010mindreaders, wellman2014making, rakoczy2022foundations} and its deficits in different psychiatric disorders such as autism \cite{apperly2010mindreaders, baron2000theory}.
+There are many tasks that have been designed for testing the different aspects of ToM in humans \cite{apperly2010mindreaders, quesque2020theory, rakoczy2022foundations}.
+For instance, one crucial milestone for ToM in human children is whether they understand that a person can have a false belief, i.e., the person believes that something is the case although in reality it is not \cite{wellman2001meta, siegal2008marvelous, wellman2014making}.
+However, as we will discuss below, acquiring ToM is not equivalent to passing a false-belief task, but rather is a complex skill that takes years to develop in humans \cite{tomasello2014natural, wellman2014making, wellman2020reading, rakoczy2022foundations}.
 For instance, a child who passes the false-belief task, is still not capable to understand that a person might pretend to believe or feel one way but actually believes or feels the opposite \cite{wellman2014making, wellman2020reading}.
 Given the complexity of ToM it is unclear whether any of the success of DL in vision and language tasks would carry over to ToM.

 Nevertheless, it is worth investigating ToM with DL for several reasons.
 First, there is a pressing concern to align the strategies discovered by DL models to human needs, desires, and values \cite{leike2018scalable,christian2020alignment,kenton2021alignment}.
 Furthermore, a practical goal of DL systems is to build artificial agents that interact with, support, and understand humans.
 To achieve this, there might not be a way around studying ToM because, at least according to some prominent views about communication, ToM is necessary for the emergence of meaningful communication and language \cite{tomasello2010origins,tomasello2014natural,scott2014speaking,mercier2017enigma}.
 According to this perspective, the only way to build agents that can communicate with humans or each other in a meaningful fashion is to understand and develop ToM capabilities.